 The Australia biosimilar market size reached USD 741.6 Million in 2024.
-Looking forward, IMARC Group expects the market to reach USD 5,512.5 Million by 2033, exhibiting a growth rate (CAGR) of 22.20% during 2025-2033.
+Looking forward, the market is projected to reach USD 5,512.5 Million by 2033, exhibiting a growth rate (CAGR) of 22.20% during 2025-2033.
 Australia’s market is growing steadily, driven by supportive government policies, PBS listings, and rising demand for affordable biologic treatments.
 Increasing clinical trial activity and broader acceptance among healthcare providers are also encouraging biosimilar development, competition, and early adoption across key therapeutic areas.

 Report Attribute